 Additional resources like the Accreditation Program Manual, Standards Guide, Supplemental Documents and Annual Reporting Tools provide a clear roadmap for earning and maintaining accreditation.

-If you have more questions about the the accreditation process, please reach out to Julia Oleksiak, Youth Programs Specialist at the Leave No Trace Center for Outdoor Ethics.
+If you have more questions about the the accreditation process, please reach out to Julia Oleksiak, Outreach Programs Coordinator at the Leave No Trace Center for Outdoor Ethics.

 Organizations with Multiple Programs

 It is our goal to work with those wishing to accredit multiple unique programs within their organization and to keep cost from being a barrier in those instances.
 If you are an organization* with multiple unique programs, we have created the opportunity to only have to invest in one set of accreditation materials.
 From there:

 - Each unique program uses the accreditation materials and goes through the 11 standards for their specific operations.